Our Food

 Just like our rice vinegar mixing machine, we continuously look at ways technology can improve the sushi experience, whether it is advancements in food science or innovative ways to prepare our ingredients.
 We are eager to adopt technology, but only if it results in a better bite of sushi for our guests.
 Would we use other devices if that would mean better food for our guests?
 Of course, we would, as we have with our vinegar mixer.

-We know we can’t clone Nozawa, so we look at every aspect of our operations to find what we can replicate.
-We put everything Nozawa does under the microscope; then we invent processes to reproduce and extend what he does across our operations.
+We know we can’t clone Nozawa and Tom, so we look at every aspect of our operations to find what we can replicate.
+We put everything the Nozawas do under the microscope, then we invent processes to reproduce and extend that across our operations.

-Located within five minutes of the Los Angeles fish markets where we source our fish, the Sushi Nozawa Group Quality Center is where we teach, train, test, and prepare our staff to meet Chef Nozawa’s exacting standards.
+Located within ten minutes of the Los Angeles fish markets where we source our fish, the Sushi Nozawa Group Quality Center is where we teach, train, test and prepare our staff to meet the Nozawa’s exacting standards.
 The Quality Center is also the central location where we buy, store, butcher, and—depending on the fish—freeze, age, or possibly slice it before we send it to our restaurants to be made into that day’s sushi.

 We operate our kitchens at SUGARFISH and KazuNori western-style, with dedicated teams of people who focus on just one task.
 Our kitchens are built to run like a Swiss watch.
 Water for cooking rice is measured to the millimeter.
 Rice is made continuously and thrown away if it is not used in 30 minutes.
 Our rice vinegar is mixed with rice for 200 seconds.
 No more, no less.